opoussa/opoussa/README.md

 ## Welcome to my profile!
-Always looking for new challenges!
+An aspiring software developer looking for new challenges!

 Expertise:
 Java ☕(5 years), JavaScript 🍋 + TypeScript 🔠 (4 years)